Why We Need Pride

 We have to look at its legal base.
 For example, the rights and anti-discriminatory laws that exist to protect the LGBTQ community.
 Media laws regarding LGBTQ representation.
 Marriage laws.

-We can also look at statistics surrounding hate crimes and violence towards our LGBTQ friends.
+We can also look at statistics surrounding hate crimes and violence toward our LGBTQ friends.

 We can look at heart-breaking statistics on LGBTQ youth suicide rates and different indices on mental health.